bitterjug/devjournal-crypto/devjournal.markdown

 [Backbone.CollectionView](https://github.com/rotundasoftware/backbone.collectionView/blob/master/src/backbone.collectionView.js)
 for the indicator list (quick scan of functionality) and currently I'm not seeing a close mapping with what we want.

-## 2014-02-11 15:21 Tuesday

-The `vim-javascript-syntax` plugin tries to highlight the arg list of anonymous functions as a function name. @fail @vim @javascript.
-Maybe the one it's branched from is better?